Désirée Grundbacher

-Désirée Grundbacher (born 16 August 1983) is a Swiss football referee and former football player.
+Désirée Grundbacher (born 16 August 1983) is a Swiss football referee and former player.
 She was promoted to UEFA Elite Referees Category in 2025.

-Career

-Football player
+Playing career

 Before her refereeing career, Grundbacher played as a forward for FC Rot-Schwarz Thun and GC/Schwerzenbach in the Swiss Women's Super League and was a member of the Switzerland women's national team.
 Between 2007 and 2008, she played 13 international matches, scoring one goal.

-Referee
+Refereeing career

-Since 2012, she has been on the FIFA referee list and officiates international football matches.
+Since 2012, Grundbacher has been on the FIFA referee list and officiates international football matches.

 She regularly officiates matches in the Women's Champions League and Women's Nations League, also several domestic leagues including the Swiss 1.
 Liga, the Promotion League, and the Challenge League.
 She also officiated matches in the qualifiers for the 2019 World Cup in France and the 2023 World Cup in Australia and New Zealand, as well as in the qualification for the 2022 European Championship and 2025 European Championship.

 On 14 May 2015 Grundbacher served as the Fourth Official in the 2014/15 Women's Champions League final between Frankfurt and Paris Saint-Germain (2:1).

 She officiated qualification matches of various UEFA Women's Under-17 and Under-19 Championships over the years.
 At the Women's U-17 European Championship in 2018 in Lithuania, Grundbacher officiated two group matches and the final between Germany and Spain (0:2).

 In 2024, in the 2025 U-21 European Championship qualification, Grundbacher officiated the match between Luxembourg and Azerbaijan.